vijaybhoirkar301-a11y/car_sales_regreesion_analysis/README.md

 The analysis demonstrates how regression techniques can be applied to car sales data to identify relationships between variables and support data-driven analysis.
 ## Future Scope

--Use a larger car sales dataset.
--Include additional customer and market variables.
--Compare Linear Regression with Random Forest and other algorithms.
--Perform feature selection and feature engineering.
--Apply cross-validation.
--Develop an interactive dashboard.
--Deploy the model as a web application.
--Continuously update the model using new sales data.
+Future improvements can include additional data, advanced machine-learning models, feature engineering and deployment as an interactive application.